How appropriate a blog topic. Let me break down what this past week has been like for us here at Clean My Space headquarters…

 I was using my laptop, TV remote, door knobs and light switch plates.
-So, cleaning those points of contact once the cold has passed is a great thing to do, kind of goes without saying.
+So, cleaning those points of contact once the cold has passed is a great thing to do.
 This also includes any phones that were used.
 This is so utterly crucial!

 3. Air out the house

-This is where it all comes out, and that’s a good thing.
-But, this sacred space does need a sanitizing treatment after you have been sick, in it.
+This is where it all comes out—and that’s a good thing—but, this sacred space does need a sanitizing treatment after you have been sick, in it.
 There are several places that need to be tended to in the bathroom.
 If you use hand towels, they need to be washed, stat.
 Also, throw any housecoats or bath towels in the wash while you’re at it.
-Remember to wash on the hottest cycle!
-Then, give all surfaces a nice disinfecting wipe down, focussing on toilets and countertops.
-Soak your toothbrush in hydrogen peroxide for 30 minutes to kill any bacteria lurking and finally wipe down those garbage cans.
-You can clean and disinfect using a mixture of 1 part water to 1 part rubbing alcohol, or water and 10 drops of tea tree oil, and even 1 part water to 1 part full strength vinegar.
+Remember to wash on the hottest cycle possible!
+Next, give all surfaces a nice disinfecting wipe down, focussing on toilets and countertops.
+Soak your toothbrush in hydrogen peroxide for 30 minutes to kill any bacteria lurking there, and finally, wipe down those garbage cans.
+You can clean and disinfect using a mixture of 1 part water to 1 part rubbing alcohol, or water and 10 drops of tea tree oil, and even 1 part water to 1 part full-strength vinegar.

 Even though the kitchen may not be a popular place when you’re sick, it still gets used.
 So, take a moment to give a good disinfecting wipe down of the counters and key points of contact like the fridge handle, the faucet, and cupboard and drawer handles!
-Clean any dish ware used by the sick person or person(s) in the dishwasher and also give the garbage cans a good wipe down and replace the garbage bag, as needed.
+Clean any dishware used by the sick person(s) in the dishwasher, and also give the garbage cans a good wipe down and replace the garbage bag, as needed.

 6. Sick clothing

-..and here’s another handy tip for you which you can use while you are dealing with your sickness – keep used tissues in one place by putting an empty tissue box beside the one that you’re using and keep it there with a couple of rubber bands – this keeps the tissue dispenser in close proximity to the tissue disposal!
+Here’s another handy tip for you which you can use while you’re dealing with your sickness; keep used tissues in one place by putting an empty tissue box beside the one that you’re using and keep it there with a couple of rubber bands.
+This keeps the tissue dispenser in close proximity to the tissue disposal!

 Here’s to a speedy recovery!